laminas/laminas-form/docs/book/v3/form-element-manager.md

 ## Set a Paramater to a Form on Instantiation

 The options of a form can be used to set custom parameters to a form.

+* It can be hooked into the initialization via the `init()` method.
+* The form element factory calls the `init()` method after creating an instance of the class.
+* Since the name and options are processed in the constructor, it can be accessed them via `init()` to perform further customizations for the instance.

 Create a class for the form and get a custom option:

 ```php